Annex-Engineering/Masherbrum-K1/README.md

 - MGN12C Rails for XYZ Stationary Rails
 - MGN12C Rails with 1515 Backers for XY Cross (Moving Members)
 - 12mm Belts on XY Motion
-- 1204 Ballscrews with Oldham Joints or 15mm 3HTD Belts with Planetary Gearbox Motors or 60:1 Worm Drive on Z to lift the Gantry
+- 15mm 3HTD Belts with 60:1 Worm Drive on Z to lift the Gantry
 - Heavy Duty Bearings
 - NEMA17 Motors XYZ